We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Get the Geme electric composter at Amazon or Geme.

-• Shortest cycle can complete in just 2 hours
+- Shortest cycle can finish in just 2 hours

 What We Don’t Like

-The Airthereal Revive electric kitchen composter is the fastest on our list, creating soil amendment in as little as 2 hours (up to 7 hours, depending on the scraps).
-At 12.5 inches tall with a 10.5-cup removable bucket, it’s also the smallest countertop composter on our list.
+The Airthereal Revive is the fastest electric kitchen composter on our list, producing soil amendment in as little as 2 hours (up to 7 hours, depending on the type of scraps).
+Measuring 12.5 inches tall with a 10.5-cup removable bucket, it’s also the smallest countertop composter on our list.

 The Revive can compost soft bones, dairy, and meat with just one cycle.
 Simply press the power button to dry, grind, and cool the scraps, leaving a fraction of the waste to add to the soil.
-It features automatic shutoff if it gets jammed or the lid is removed.
+It features an automatic shutoff in case it gets jammed or if the lid is removed.

 It utilizes activated carbon filters to help control odors during dehydration.
 A light indicator signals when to replace filters, typically every 6 months.
 For quick composting, the Airthereal is our top pick, completing a cycle in as little as 2 hours.